-Although traffic enforcement is an important public safety tool and a means to address specific problems, based on historical accident data aggressive traffic enforcement or the number of citations issued does not seem to correlate to lower accident rates.
+Although traffic enforcement is an important public safety tool and a means to address specific problems, based on historical accident data aggressive traffic enforcement or the number of citations and warning issued do not seem to correlate to lower accident rates.
+With the software system we began in using in the fall of 2013, we are now able to track traffic warnings issued as well as traffic citations.

-Vehicle Accident / Traffic Citation Ratio, 1980 - 2014 Trends
+Vehicle Accident / Traffic Citation Ratio, 1980 - 2015